-This spot, called "hazy area," was for generations on the prime salmon fishing spots on the upper Columbia.
+This spot, called "hazy area," was for generations one of the prime salmon fishing spots on the upper Columbia.

 Npil'x refers to the area on the west side of the mouth of the Sanpoil River and extends north approximately three-quarters of a mile upriver.
 The site was extensively used as a winter village as recently as the 1920s.
 It was the home of the snpilxex, or more commonly known as the Sanpoil.